gaarangoa/ARGminer/README.md

 # Contact
 If you have any question regarding ARGminer, please post a question, comment, issue in our ARGminer blog: https://bench.cs.vt.edu/argminer/#/forum

+# References
+If you use ARGminer in your research, please cite the following article:

+    Arango GA, Guron GK, Garner E, Riquelme MV, Heath L, Pruden A, Vikesland P, Zhang L. ARG-miner: A web platform for crowdsourcing-based curation of antibiotic resistance genes. bioRxiv.
+2018 Jan 1:274282.

 <!-- ## Installation setup -->